fpco/ide-backend/README.md

 Changelog
 ---------

+ *  Version 0.8.1???.

+     * Session is now internally restarted after `updateRelativeIncludes` and after `updateTargets` (#178, #177).
+No heuristics are currently implemented, so even calls that effectively don't change anything cause a recompilation.
+Note that you need path `""` in relative includes for `updateTargets` and `buildExe` to be aware of the same set of source directories (#184).

+     * ...

  *  Version 0.8.

     This is a major new release with a lot of new functionality, bug fixes, and